ilfroloff/loopback.io/pages/en/lb4/readmes/example-getting-started.md

 // elsewhere...

 // with index.ts
-import {Foo, Bar, Baz} from './models';
+import { Foo, Bar, Baz } from './models';
 // ...and without index.ts
-import {Foo} from './models/foo.model';
+import { Foo } from './models/foo.model';
-import {Bar} from './models/bar.model';
+import { Bar } from './models/bar.model';
-import {Baz} from './models/baz.model';
+import { Baz } from './models/baz.model';
 ```

 In our Todo model, we'll create a basic representation of what would go in
 a Todo list.
 Our model will include:

-- a unique id
+* a unique id
-- a title
+* a title
-- a description that details what the todo is all about
+* a description that details what the todo is all about
-- a boolean flag for whether or not we've completed the task.
+* a boolean flag for whether or not we've completed the task.

 For the Legacy Juggler to understand how to work with our model class, it
 will need to extend the `Entity` type, as well as provide an override for